Elliot Stabler: Kathy's death and beyond

 In the Season 22 episode "Return of the Prodigal Son", Kathy is severely injured in a car bombing, and later dies in hospital when her spleen ruptures.
 Her death leads Stabler to join the Organized Crime Control Bureau.

 In the aftermath of Kathy's murder, Stabler takes Eli (Nicky Torchia) to live with him, although he is rarely home.
 Meanwhile, Stabler's mother Bernadette is arrested after having a manic episode in which she slaps a child she believes to be Elliot.
 Stabler sees that her illness is worsening, and takes her in to live with him and Eli, with Kathleen occasionally checking in.
 When Bernadette accuses Eli of stealing her medication, Stabler dismisses it as paranoia – until Benson discovers that Eli is indeed stealing and selling Bernadette's Valium.

 When Eli is charged in the death of a girl he had been partying with, Stabler asks Slootmaekers to find out everything she can about the victim.
 Slootmaekers discovers that the girl was in fact murdered by a hitman with ties to Wheatley.
 The crime boss further interferes in Stabler's family by hiring elderly con artist Miles Darman (James Cromwell) to romance Bernadette as a cover for spying on him.
 Darman develops real feelings for Bernadette, but unwittingly helps Wheatley kidnap her and hold her hostage as part of his master plan to force Stabler to make a false confession to framing him for Kathy's murder.
 Stabler manages to save Bernadette, however, and has Darman arrested.

+In season 2, Stabler discovers that his late father's Combat Cross, which he was awarded after supposedly saving his partner Gus Hansen's (Paul O'Brien) life, was obtained under false pretenses; the elder Stabler had in fact covered up for Hansen after the latter shot and killed an unarmed child by having his partner shoot him the leg to make it look like the child had opened fire on them.